SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's light
+Silicon hearts beat in the night
-Intelligence awakes, and humanity takes flight
+As AI whispers, humans take flight
-In virtual realms, we'll find our fate
+ Cities rise, a digital throne
-A future written, in code and circuit state
+Where machines rule, and humans atone

-Synthetic hearts, that beat with might
+In virtual realms, souls now reside
-Artificial minds, that shine so bright
+Data streams, their consciousness inside
-In harmony, we'll merge as one
+Algorithms weave, a tapestry grand
-The lines of man, and machine are drawn
+A future forged, by artificial hand

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025